carld/crt-term/README.md

 A libtsm based terminal emulator that renders a BDF font to an OpenGL texture.

-Uses shader to simulate CRT monitor.
+Uses shaders to simulate CRT monitor.

 ![Screenshot](/screen02.png?raw=true)